eizadhamdan/Multithreading_and_Multiprocessing/README.md

 # Multithreading_and_Multiprocessing

-In this repository, I have written some basic programs in Python and C++ demonstrating the use of multiprocessing and multithreading.
+In this repository, there are some basic programs that I wrote in C, C++ and Python while learning multiprocessing and multithreading.